 On the Yamaha YDP-144, however, this has been upgraded to include the Yamaha CFX Grand Piano sound, which wasn’t available in the YDP-143.
 You’ll notice that the CFX Grand Piano has a beautiful sound that’s very rich and expressive.
 It’s a bold sound that truly sounds wonderful to the ear.

-Below, please take a moment to view some of the best selling digital pianos available on Amazon, and then see how well they stack up to the YDP-144 as we progress throughout this article.
+Below, please take a moment to view some of the best selling digital pianos available online, and then see how well they stack up to the YDP-144 as we progress throughout this article:

 Additional Sounds You Can Expect